 Despite the encouraging discoveries, several limitations were present in this study.
 Firstly, the dataset was imbalanced; the number of TNBC tissues was five times more than the normal breast tissues that served as the control group.
-Although the overall size of 198 samples was not large, the sample size of the control group should be expanded using algorithms like Synthetic Minority Oversampling Technique (SMOTE) to improve the performances of the machine learning algorithms.
+The sample size of the control group should be expanded using algorithms like Synthetic Minority Oversampling Technique (SMOTE) to improve the performances of the machine learning algorithms.
 Secondly, the three ML algorithms each exhibit their own limitations.
 When a group of genes is colinear, LASSO tends to select only one gene from the group and eliminate all others.
-SVM-RFE is very sensitive to noises, and small errors may lead to very poor performances.
+SVM-RFE is very sensitive to noises, and small errors may lead to very poor performance.
 RF performs badly when the data is imbalanced, which unfortunately happened in this study.
 Although the error rate was to an extent reduced by accepting only intersecting genes, the results should be viewed critically as errors may still exist due to the limitations of the three algorithms.
 Thirdly, all experiments were conducted in silico.
-In vitro and in vivo research is needed to further validate the findings.
+In vitro and even in vivo research is needed to further validate the findings.
 Lastly, the study failed to consider other factors that may affect the genotype; the not-considered features included but were not limited to patients' age, biological sex, ethnicity, and medical history.
 Future studies are expected to map more thorough and representative profiles for patients of all kinds.